silentgameplays/Max-Payne-Fix-Windows-10/README.md

 # Added 60FPS support for 1080p Thirteen AG patch.
 1.Download and extract into your C:\Program Files (x86)\Steam\steamapps\common\Max Payne
+2.Use the sound patch,enjoy the game.

 # Enjoy the game,credit goes to Darkje for the Sound Patch creation and ThirteenAG for the wrapper creation visit his website for more goodies:https://thirteenag.github.io/wfp!
-# Thanks goes to gimalaji_blake for setting it up,testing and configuring the wrapper to be recognized by the game and setiing the FPS limit.
+# Thanks goes to silentgameplayzz for setting it up,testing and configuring the wrappers to be recognized by the game and setiing the FPS limit.
-Enjoy!
+# Enjoy!
 # silentgameplayzz